AI for designers

 Will AI replace designers?

-No — it changes the job.
+No. It changes the job.
 AI can generate options and drafts fast, which makes taste, problem framing, systems thinking, and knowing which option is right more valuable, not less.
 Designers who use AI to widen exploration and speed up the boring parts get more time for the craft that matters.

 How do I write a good image-generation prompt?